Roeiazran/Procedural-programming/Bank/README.md

 6. View an account.

-   Am option to view the account owner details including the past transactions made on the account.
+   Option to view the account owner details including the past transactions made on the account.

 The programm use's the concept of structures in C, linked list and memory allocations.